eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/explorer_panel.rst

 :ref:`pro_physical_panel_layout`, :ref:`pro_logical_panel_layout`, and :ref:`pro_info_panel_layout`.
 Each sub-panel groups entities by category.
 Use the ``...`` button in the upper bar of the panel to show or hide individual sub-panels.
+The |refresh| button in the same bar resets the currently selected entity and rebuilds the entity models from the current database state; use it if entities appear to be missing or the display seems out of sync (see also :ref:`pro_refresh_button`).
 Drag the panel border to resize it.
 To hide the entire left sidebar, use **View → Hide Left Sidebar**.